Rights & Responsibilities

 Entrance interviews are designed to ensure borrowers are provided the opportunity to become informed and understand the responsibility they are assuming.

-Federal Loan Programs (subsidized and unsubsidized): Regulations governing these programs require all first-time borrowers at the University of Virginia have an in-person entrance interview.
+Federal Loan Programs (subsidized and unsubsidized): Regulations governing these programs require all first-time borrowers at the University of Virginia have an entrance interview.
 Currently this is part of first-year student orientation.
 First-year students must also complete the online entrance counseling.

 Stafford and Federal Direct Loans: All borrowers must have an in-person exit interview with a counselor in the Financial Aid Office prior to graduation or withdrawal from school.